vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Parak or Outward is also twofold: the Nitya- vibhuti or Eternal Estate, and the Dharma- bhūta-jñāna or attributive (or adjectival) con- sciousness or cognition.

-Pratyak or Inward is also twofold: Jwa or the Individual Soul and Išvara or Ruling (Universal) Soul (God).
+Pratyak or Inward is also twofold: Jwa or the Individual Soul and Iśvara or Ruling (Universal) Soul (God).

 Java or Individual Soul is threefold: (1) Bad- dha or the Bound, (2) Mukta or the Freed, and (3) Nitya or the Eternal (or Free)."